sorcery-src/micro-interaction-mvp/README.md

 > _Sorcery makes you a more effective designer and developer. 🔮_

-Sorcery makes it possible to create and real-world layouts and skeleton designs, all on the web.
+Sorcery makes it possible to create and real-world layouts and skeleton designs on the web.
 No code necessary. 👌

 ## Features